 extension log

 If your daemon process requires that a log file exist to function properly, logrotate may interfere when it rotates logs.
-As a result, it is possible to have logrotate create new empty log files after rotation.
+As a result, it is possible to have logrotate create new, empty log files after rotation.
 Consider the following example:

 create 640 www-data users

 In this example, a blank file is created with the permissions 640 (owner read/write, group read, other none) owned by the user www-data and in the users group.
-This directive specifies options in the form: "create [mode(octal)] [owner] [group]".
+This directive specifies options in the form: create [mode(octal)] [owner] [group].

-logrotate can run commands before and after rotation to ensure that routine tasks associated with log ration are run such as restarting or reloading daemons and passing other kinds of signals.
-To run a command before rotation begins, use a directive similar to the following:
+logrotate can run commands before and after rotation to ensure that routine tasks associated with log ration, such as restarting or reloading daemons and passing other kinds of signals, are run.

 prerotate